Insight-NA/modcloud-terraform-azure-storage/examples/storage-account-premium-fileshare/README.md

 This example will create a storage account with two fileshares.
 The only required portion is the name and quota attributes under storage_storage, and the account replication type must be either 'LRS' or 'ZRS'.
 If a different account replication type is a must, use account kind 'StorageV2' and account tier 'Standard'.
 Storage accounts of the kind 'FileStorage' are of the account tier 'Premium'.

 NOTE: Fileshares of the 'NFS' protocol are not supported at this time.
-The NFS protocol does not support encryption and relies on network-level security, however HCA policy requires enable_https_traffic_only be set to true.
+The NFS protocol does not support encryption and relies on network-level security, however HCA policy requires https_traffic_only_enabled be set to true.

 CAUTION: Nested fileshare directories are not possible at this time due to potential dependencies, and resource creation & destroy ordering.